publiccodenet/jekyll-theme/README.md

 ### Metadata

-Metadata for posts is to be displayed next to it if available, you can add metadata by adding front-matter like so:
+If available, the metadata for a post will be displayed next to it.
+You can add metadata by adding front-matter as followed:

 ```markdown
 ---